LOLITA ANALYSIS - PART ONE

 QUILTY: ... it is.
 Oh.
 (He grimaces in pain as he pulls himself along.)
 I intend on moving to England or Florence forever.
 You can move in.

 59 MS of Quilty.
 (11:33)

 QUILTY: I've got some nice friends, you know, who can come and keep you company here.
 You can use them as pieces of furniture.

-Quilty was, in effect, as a piece of furniture when Humbert entered, blended with the chair.
-Kubrick revisits this in A Clockwork Orange and Eyes Wide Shut.
+Quilty was, in effect, as a piece of furniture when Humbert entered, blended with the chair, hidden under the drape and emerging from it.
+The idea of people as pieces of furniture was not in the book.
+Kubrick revisits this idea of people serving as furniture in A Clockwork Orange and Eyes Wide Shut.
 He also does so in 2001 with the red, Djinn furniture used in the space station.
 Djinns, having the ability to transform, can become anything.

 60 LS Humbert down the steps, reloading his gun as he ascends.
 (11:39)

 QUILTY (off screen): This one guy looks just like a bookcase.

 QUILTY: I could fix for you to attend executions.
 How would you like that?
 Just you there, nobody else, just watching.
 Watch.
 You like watching, Captain.
 No, 'cause not many people know that haha, ow, ow, that the chair is painted yellow.